The Big Snooze: Plot

 Looking for another way to torment Elmer, Bugs consults the book A Thousand and One Arabian Nightmares, exclaiming, "Oh, no!
 It's too gruesome!" before peeking over the book to cheerfully tell the audience, "But I'll do it!"
 Elmer realizes what Bugs has in mind, pleading, "No, no!
 No, not that!
 Not that, please!" as Bugs ties him to railroad tracks, just as "the Super Chief" (Bugs in an Indian chief's war bonnet, leading a conga line of baby rabbits) crosses over Elmer's head.

-Elmer's anger about a failed pursuit through the surreal landscape is promptly used against him by Bugs who inquires, "What's the matter doc, ya cold?
+Elmer chases Bugs through a surreal landscape, and Bugs inquires, "What's the matter doc, ya cold?
 Here, I'll fix dat."
 Before Elmer can react, Bugs dresses him in drag, (dress, wig, lipstick) transforming the inept hunter into a woman with an hourglass figure who resembles Rita Hayworth.
-Bugs inspects his handiwork, then lifts the backdrop to reveal a trio of literal wolves in Zoot suits, lounging by the sign at Hollywood and Vine.
-When the trio notice "Elmer", one wolf howls, "Hooooow old is she?" while another begins flirting with the gender confused Elmer.
-Bugs enjoys watching the male wolves hit on Elmer, who exclaims "Gwacious!" before fleeing from the pursuing wolves; he briefly stops to ask the viewer, "Have any of you giwls evew had an expewience wike this?"
+Bugs inspects his handiwork, then lifts the backdrop to reveal a trio of literal wolves in Zoot suits, lounging by the sign at Hollywood and Vine, who catcall at Elmer.

-Bugs intercepts Elmer and proceeds to engage in the old "run 'this way'!" gag, putting Elmer through a bizarre series of steps which include flipping upside down to run on his hair (which reveals Elmer's panties and how complete the makeover was), hopping on all fours, and dancing a hopak.

 As Bugs and Elmer fall off a cliff, Bugs drinks some "Hare Tonic (Stops Falling Hare)" and screeches to a halt in mid-air, while the dream Elmer continues to careen toward earth, finally crash-landing into the real Elmer's snoozing body.
-He wakes up with a start, exclaiming, "Ooh, what a howwible nightmare!".
+He wakes up with a start, exclaiming, "Ooh, what a howwible nightmare!"

 Elmer dashes back to the cartoon's original background, pieces his Warner contract back together, and agrees to continue.
 The chase through the log begins anew.
-Bugs faces the viewers in a closeup, finishing with the catchphrase from the "Beulah" character on the radio show Fibber McGee and Molly, "Ah love dat man!"
+Bugs faces the audience in a closeup, finishing with the catchphrase from the "Beulah" character on the radio show Fibber McGee and Molly, "Ah love dat man!"